locnho/AqualinkD/README.md

 * Serial optimization for HAT.
 * upgraded network library ( HTTP(S), MQTT(S), WS )
 * Added options to force upgrades in aqmanager. (add ?upgrade or ?devupgrade to url to enable upgrade button)
-* MQTT Discovery for supporting hubs (HomeAssistant Domoticz Hubitat OpenHAB)
+* MQTT Discovery for all supporting hubs (HomeAssistant Domoticz Hubitat OpenHAB etc)
+* Moved Domoticz support over to MQTT autodiscovery.
-* Change tile color for ph / orp & ppm tiles when values are out of optimal range.
+* Change tile color & label for ph / orp & ppm tiles when values are out of optimal range.
 * Add mV as the UOM for ORP tile.
-* Moved Domoticz support over to MQTT autodiscovery.
 * Fixed bug with sensor UOM.
 * UI code cleanup.
+* Included program advance to AqualinkD programmable light mode. (lot quicker for lights that remember state)

 * Need to finish off :-
   * HAT serial optimizations broke some USB serial adapters